Christianlm/quicklyReachVocabulary/readme.md

 # Quickly Reach Vocabulary #

 *	Authors: Christian Leo llajta2012ATgmail.com
-*	NVDA compatibility: 2018.4 to 2019.2.1
+*	NVDA compatibility:2019.3

-Allows you to quickly reach the meaning of a selected word.
+Allows you to quickly reach the meaning of a selected word, or open an edit box to search from the vocabulary.

 ##Usage:##